ashwinlagji/blogDesign/README.md

 ## Running the tests

-Basically the Yeoman gives almost all options for  building, Testing and rinnging the angular code Check the package.json file for all available options.
+Basically the Yeoman gives almost all options for  building, Testing and runnging the angular code Check the package.json file for all available options.

 ### Running Single test